beginning of content

 Surgery, radiotherapy, chemotherapy, and other treatments can produce symptoms themselves, while they work to reduce the impact of the tumour.

 For example, radiotherapy has side effects including nausea and headaches.
 Chemotherapy commonly causes side effects such as vomiting and fatigue.
-Talk to your treating team about how to manage these symptoms.
+Talk to your healthcare team about how to manage these symptoms.

 Resources and support

-There are several Australian health organisations that support people with brain tumours or brain cancer.
-You can find out more on the websites below.
+Australian health organisations that support people with brain tumours or brain cancer:

 The Cancer Council also provides a comprehensive guide for understanding brain tumours.

-The Cancer Council has developed resources to get the information, support and care you need.
+The Cancer Council has developed resources for you to get the information, support and care you need.

-Visit Our Mob and Cancer to get information on diagnosis, treatment and support for Aboriginal and/or Torres Strait Islander people affected by cancer.
+Visit Our Mob and Cancer for information on diagnosis, treatment and support for Aboriginal and/or Torres Strait Islander peoples affected by cancer.

 Check your symptoms Find a health service